Velliangiri Mountains: Geography

-The Velliangiri hills form a major range in the Western Ghats in the Nilgiri Biosphere Reserve.
+The Velliangiri hills form a major high in the Western Ghats in the Nilgiri Biosphere Reserve.
 The seven hills with altitudes ranging from 520 m – 1840 m are bordered by the plains of Coimbatore district to the east, the Palakad district of Kerala on the western boundary, the Nilgiri mountains to the north, and the Siruvani hills on the southern boundary.
 The annual rainfall is quite variable in the hills (500 mm – 7000 mm) with temperatures ranging from 0 °C during winter to 41 °C in the summer.
 Many seasonal rivers such as the Neelivaikal, Mayar or Andisunai traverse the hilly landscape.
 The Noyyal river originating from Velliangiri hills is one of the major tributaries of the Cauvery, which irrigates about 100,000 of hectares of agricultural land in the plains.
 The Velliangiri hills watershed feeds into the Siruvani dam, which is the main drinking water supply for 1,500,000 people in the urban centre of Coimbatore.

 Vegetation is predominantly dry deciduous forests of foothills, second and third mount have evergreen forest and last four belt up shola forest types.